ignitialio/auth-service/README.md

 You can add any dependency thanks to _npm_.
 The only constraint is to have dependencies that work with webpack, if used client side.

+## Use

+Build service image and deploy it in the context of your need (web application deploy, in this case).

 ## Testing